ErfanMowlaei/ssSTICI/README.md

   --verbose 2
 ```

 `--restart-training 1` deletes an existing `--save-dir`; use `false` to resume completed/pending outer chunks.
-When resuming, dsSTICI checks the saved training-file SHA256 and the training/model arguments and refuses to mix incompatible chunks in one run directory.
+When resuming, ssSTICI checks the saved training-file SHA256 and the training/model arguments and refuses to mix incompatible chunks in one run directory.

 ### Training parameter reference